 Fits with: Pelicans

 For the first time since breaking his left leg on opening night in 2017, Hayward looked like he was back.
 Not just flashes of being back, but actually back.
-Did you know he was pushing a 50/40/90 shooting season?
-When the season paused, Hayward was at 17.3 points per game on 50/39/85 shooting splits.
+Did you know he pushed a 50/40/90 shooting season?
+Hayward finished at 17.5 points per game on 50/38/85 shooting splits.
 His defense and passing were back to his old standards as well.
-Health remains a bit of concern, as Hayward has some lingering soreness in his left leg.
+Health remains a concern, as Hayward missed most of the Celtics playoff run.
 The main question is if Hayward will opt in for $34.2 million?
 Or will he opt out for a long-term deal with Boston?
 Or could he take the Al Horford route and opt out for a new deal elsewhere?
-Bet on the first, as $34 million is a lot to pass up and a long-term deal will still be there next summer.

 Fits with: Celtics

 Jones Jr. has found a home in Miami.
 His all-out style of play fits perfectly with the Heat culture.
 He’s become a rotation player and put up career-high stats nearly across the board.
 Only Jones’ lack of a three-point shot keeps him from being the kind of player who could garner $20 million a year as a free agent.
-The challenge for Jones is that Miami has bigger dreams for its cap space, either this summer or next.
+The challenge for Jones is that Miami has big dreams for their cap space next summer.
 He could be back with the Heat on a big one-year deal, or he could get an offer elsewhere that offers more long-term security.

-It was a lost year for Porter Jr., just as it was a lost year for the Chicago Bulls.
+It was a lost year for Porter, just as it was a lost year for the Chicago Bulls.
 As injuries wrecked his year, Porter’s team was hampered by injuries as well.
-Now, without the benefit of seeing how he fits with Zach LaVine, Coby White and the Bulls’ young big men, Porter has to decide on his $28.5 million player option.
-Given his health issues and the lack of cap space around the league, Porter is likely to opt in.
+Now, without the benefit of seeing how he fits with Zach LaVine, Cody White and the Bulls young big men, Porter has to decide on his $28.5 million player option.
+Given his health issues and the lack of cap space around the league, Porter is going to opt in.
 He’ll bet on better health leading into a better free-agent market in 2021.

 Fits with: Bulls

-After becoming the Denver Nuggets best defensive player, Craig’s role was in flux this season.
-Michael Porter Jr. saw some of the minutes Craig had played the previous year.
+After becoming the Nuggets’ best defensive player, Craig’s role was in flux this season.
+Michael Porter Jr. got some of the minutes Craig had played the previous year.
 Craig’s lack of a consistent outside shot has also kept him from locking down a rotation role.
 Because he’s a restricted free agent with a low qualifying offer ($2.5 million), Craig is likely to be back in Denver.
-The Nuggets’ roster is getting expensive and they don’t have the resources to add depth.
-That means Craig is back for at least one more year.
+The Nuggets roster is getting expensive and they don’t have the resources to add depth.
+That means Craig is probably back for at least one more year.

 Fits with: Nuggets

 It was a bit of a topsy-turvy year for Harkless.
-He was included in a trade that sent him from Portland to the Los Angeles Clippers, as L.A. rebuilt around Kawhi Leonard and Paul George.
+He was included in a trade that sent him from Portland to the LA Clippers, as LA rebuilt around Kawhi Leonard and Paul George.
 At the trade deadline, Harkless was dealt again, this time to the New York Knicks.
-Despite the moves, and a smaller role in L.A. than the one he had in Portland, Harkless seemed to re-find his game.
-He was shooting better than 50 percent from the field and nearly 35 percent from behind the arc.
+Despite the moves, and a smaller role in LA than the one he had in Portland, Harkless seemed to re-find his game.
+He was shooting over 50% from the field and nearly 35% from behind the arc.
 Because of his age and ability to fit in seamlessly with superstars, Harkless will have no shortage of suitors this summer.

 Fits with: Rockets, Warriors, Nets, Mavericks, 76ers, Wizards